KenzKD/ONE_Unity_Template/README.md

    Here is how to Run your Built WebGL Games: https://youtu.be/Ceqbmm7ydS8?si=J2Yd9te7_tfUI36_

 6) Don’t change the camera’s position or angle directly.
 If you want to move or rotate the camera, do it by changing the “Camera Container”.
-This rule is for any scripts that move the camera too.
-We do this because we use the MilkShake Plugin to make the camera shake.
+This applies to any scripts that move the camera too.
+We do this because we use the MilkShake Plugin to handle any the camera shakes and changing its position can mess with the animation.

 <p align="center">
   <img src="https://github.com/KenzKD/ONE_Unity_Template/assets/65004578/c55de439-f4d6-4a5e-9799-2f66b46c68fd" width="50%" />